r3nor/mullvad-tailscale/README.md

 The script will connect you to a random available Mullvad server.
 I will also implement the option to connect to a certain country in a near future.

 The script is named `mtc` as per `Mullvad Tailscale Connect`.
-The script was inspired by [this gist](https://gist.github.com/1player/e9cadfef833d5eb5a23c30223f560147).
+The script was inspired by [this gist](https://gist.github.com/1player/e9cadfef833d5eb5a23c30223f560147) although it now has been completely rewritten.

 ## Requirements